 The ethical principle of righteousness requires the criteria of donated organ distribution not to be grounded on discrimination logic in any possible way (age, sex, nationality, religious beliefs, social background, etc.) or the utilitarian model (capability, social significance, and others).
-To define priority access to organs for transplantation, it is crucial to and fundamentally thoroughly adhere immunological and clinical estimates.
+To define priority access to organs for transplantation, it is crucial to thoroughly and fundamentally adhere to immunological and clinical estimates.
 If these aspects are considered, it is possible to regard a chronological criterion of inclusion of patients on a waiting list.
 Any other criterion is unjustified and neglects the value of a person (10).